Intimacy Data Symphony

 What is a Multi-Brain Computer Interface (Multi-Brain BCI)?

+The performance installation premieres full Multi-Brain computer interaction (Multi-BCI) .
 Whereas previous brain computer interfaces only measure individuals' brain activity, new Multi-Brain BCIs support measurement of shared corporeal experiences.
 These new EEG technologies enable mediated group orchestrations, to research collective experiences or collective emotions, research into large scale data-collection and algorithms, for example serving AI purposes.
-Such research currently focusses on automation, normativity, efficiency, validation and control, while less research focusses on empathy, synchronization, intimacy and trust.
+Such research currently focuses on automation, normativity, efficiency, validation, prediction and control, while less research focuses on empathy, synchronization, attunement, intimacy and trust.

 EMARE European Media Art Platform enables Kissing Data to be developed with European partners in different contexts, in relation to emerging (inter)national and (inter)cultural identities and transitions, relating to shared socio-technological developments and media infrastructures.
 The artists wish to thank EMARE host RIXC, Riga for generous support and inspiration in development and hosting the performance; and EMARE partner Ars Electronica for hosting the performance.